 Will we disclose your data?

-We may disclose your personal information (or that of your employees, workers, agents or other third parties where you supply it to us for the purposes of providing advice or other related services) on a confidential basis to external service providers so that they can provide services such as financial or administrative services in connection with the operation of our business and the delivery of our service to you; and to any person (where necessary) in connection with their services, such as law enforcement, regulatory authorities, partners or advisors.
+We may disclose personal data where it has been supplied to us for the purposes of providing advice (or other related services) on a confidential basis to external service providers so that they can provide services such as specialist legal advice, or financial or administrative services in connection with the operation of our business and the delivery of our service to you and to any person (where necessary) in connection with their services, such as law enforcement, regulatory authorities, partners or advisors.

-We require those service providers to keep your personal data confidential and secure and to protect it in accordance with the law and our policies.
+We require external service providers to keep personal data confidential and secure and to protect it in accordance with the law and our policies.
 They are only permitted to process your data for the lawful purpose for which it has been shared and in accordance with our instructions.

 How long will we retain personal data?

 Personal data must not be kept for longer than is necessary for the purposes for which it is processed.